 Insulate Your Pipes

-A cheap and effective way to reduce the risk of frozen water lines is to wrap any exterior pipes, as well as any pipes near or along exterior walls, with some type of insulation.
-You can buy foam insulation that is preformed to fit over pipes, but any type of insulation will work.
+A cheap and effective way to reduce the risk of frozen water lines is to wrap any exterior pipes and pipes near or along exterior walls with some insulation.
+You can buy foam insulation preformed to fit over pipes, but any insulation will work.
 Make certain, though, that your pipes are wrapped all the way around, and make certain that the insulation is secured so that it won’t fall off the pipe.

 Turn Off Your Water

-If it’s a summer cottage or if you plan to be gone for a week or two, it’s advisable to turn off the water, but you’ll also need to drain any water that you have in the house.
+If it’s a summer cottage or plans to be gone for a week or two, it’s advisable to turn off the water, but you’ll need to drain any water you have in the house.
 Once you’ve turned the water off, you can open faucets in the house until they are empty.
 There will still be some water in the pipes, but not enough to cause any meaningful pressure in the pipes.
 If you leave the faucets open, that will further relieve any pressure that might build up.

 Contact Public Service Plumbers